iamrunningdogs/iamrunningdogs.github.io/posts/dteachbook1.md

 （3）旨在提供新的临床治疗策略，服务当前老龄化情况，给患者获得更高生活质量的可能。

-[^2]: RNA extraction from tissue

-1. Preparation of samples: choose the exact method and write it down.

-2. Pre-cool the samples and machines and EP tubes and Trizol(which is took out from refrigerator)

-3. 20s of Machine working for 3 times.
-Add bromochloro-methan 200μL

-4. 13000rpm or 12000g for 15 minutes.

-5. Separate water from liquid.

-6. Add around 700μL of isopropanol and wait around 10 minutes.
-From here you should use icy bags to hold all the particles.

-7. 13000rpm cycling for 10 minutes.

-8. Pour the liquid away.
+[^2]: RNA extraction from tissue□ Preparation of samples: choose the exact method and write it down.□ Pre-cool the samples and machines and EP tubes and Trizol(which is took out from refrigerator)□ 20s of Machine working for 3 times.
+Add bromochloro-methan 200μL□ 13000rpm or 12000g for 15 minutes.□ Separate water from liquid.□ Add around 700μL of isopropanol and wait around 10 minutes.
+From here you should use icy bags to hold all the particles.□ 13000rpm cycling for 10 minutes.□ Pour the liquid away.□ Add 75% ethol.□ Wash swiftly for 2 times and 7500rpm then heat them dry. □End of this term.

-9. Add 75% ethol.

-10. Wash swiftly for 2 times and 7500rpm then heat them dry.

-11. End of this term.
 Wait for reversing to cDNA.

-[^3]: Collection of protein samples

-1. BCA working liquid.

-2. Add PBS to each holes.

-3. Wait 1h for protein splitting.

-4. Scrach and collection.
-Use timer/water tanks.

-5. Distract each sample for BCA protein concentration examining.

-6. Add working liquid.

-7. Add 1/4 of amount of loading buffer. then 13000rpm 10 minutes.

-8. 100℃ spoiling for 5-10 minutes.

-9. Save the samples in -80 degrees refrigerator.

-[^1]: RNA提取[^2] ，蛋白质提取[^3]
+[^3]: Collection of protein samples□ BCA working liquid. □Add PBS to each holes.。□Wait 1h for protein splitting.□ Scrach and collection.
+Use timer/water tanks.□ Distract each sample for BCA protein concentration examining.□ Add working liquid.□ Add 1/4 of amount of loading buffer. then 13000rpm 10 minutes.□ 100℃ spoiling for 5-10 minutes.□ Save the samples in -80 degrees refrigerator.

+[^1]：nope